Ayo-G/Danny-Ma-Sql-Challenge/Case Study #3 - Foodie-Fi/README.md

 ## Case Study Questions

 This case study is split into three sections:
-- an initial data understanding question
+- An initial data understanding question (Customer Journey)
-- data analysis questions
+- Data analysis questions
-- 1 single extension challenge.
+- 1 single extension challenge (Challenge Payment Question).

 ### Customer Journey
 Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.